industrial-optimization-group/DesdeoInterface/README.md

 * Disconnected node
     * Master should detect this quicker
     * Actions when disconnection happens
-* Dynamic components, currently one must assign them in code
+* Dynamic components, currently one must assign each connected component manually in code

+## Issues
+* Master is using a lot of memory